Best Parks and Scenic Running Paths in Baltimore

 Canton Waterfront Park

 Sitting directly on the Baltimore Harbor, Canton Waterfront Park is an eight-acre space to have a picnic, practice meditation or take a few quick laps.
-It’s also home to popular events like WTMD First Thursdays concerts and the Baltimore Seafood Festival.
+It’s also home to popular events like WTMD First Thursday concerts and the Baltimore Seafood Festival.

 Federal Hill Park